 Program Coordinator

-Octavio Casanova, PharmD
+Octavio Casanova, PharmD, BCPPS

 Octavio received his Doctor of Pharmacy from the University of Florida College of Pharmacy in 2014.
 He completed a PGY-1 Pharmacy Residency at Children’s National Hospital in Washington, D.C. in 2014.
 After residency, Octavio was a NICU Clinical Specialist at Joe DiMaggio Children’s Hospital in Hollywood, FL before joining the team at St. Joseph’s Children’s Hospital.
 His primary interests are PICU and NICU, and he serves as a preceptor for both students and residents.

-PGY2 (Pediatrics) - St. Joseph's Children's Hospital
+PGY2 (Peds)– St. Joseph’s Children's Hospital

 Why did I choose to complete a residency?